 • Never: pressure-treated pine in East County or inland North County.
 The climate eats it.

-If you want a specific cost-per-year comparison for your yard, we can quote cedar and redwood side-by-side on the same spec so you compare apples to apples.
+We’re a lead-gen referral service, not a licensed contractor.
+Whoever you hire, verify their CSLB license at cslb.ca.gov before you sign anything.
+If you want a cost-per-year comparison for your yard, we can connect you with installers who quote cedar and redwood side-by-side on the same spec.
 Free written estimates across San Diego County.
+Call (858) 925-5546.